Local Government Financial Assistance Grants are funded by the Commonwealth

 The grants commission also receives submissions from local governments seeking modifications to the grant determination process so that it will reflect their needs more effectively.

 The grants commission requires all local governments to complete the Information Return to facilitate the processes for allocating Financial Assistance Grants.
-The 2019-20 financial year Information Return is below in the 'Download" section with the Grants Commission publications.
-Local governments are required to complete it and submit by close of business on Sunday, 31 January 2021.
+The 2020-21 financial year Information Return is available in the 'Download' section below.
+Local governments are required to complete it and submit by close of business on Monday 31 January 2022.

 Completed returns and/or queries can be emailed to email@example.com.